LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 # Custom Kernels

-There are various alternative Linux kernels available for Linux distributions, each one has it's own patchset, but most custom kernels' goal is to increase performance and stability.
-Kernel packages are installed onto the file system under /boot/.
-To be able to boot into kernels, the boot loader has to be configured appropriately.

 ## ZEN/Liquorix Kernel
 ZEN/Liquorix kernels is a distro kernel replacement built using the best configuration and kernel sources for desktop, multimedia, and gaming workloads.
-Although Liquorix is based on ZEN and specially optimized for Debian and Debian based distibutions.
+However Liquorix aren't the exact same kernels due to Liquorix being based on ZEN and specially optimized for Debian and Debian based distibutions.
 Some of their major features are "Hard Kernel Preemption", "TCP BBR Congestion Control" and "Zen Interactive Tuning".

-### Installation
 ### Pop!_OS
 To install Liquorix Kernel on Pop!_OS all you have to do is run:
 ```
 sudo add-apt-repository ppa:damentz/liquorix && sudo apt update
 ```
-and
+And
 ```
 sudo apt install linux-image-liquorix-amd64 linux-headers-liquorix-amd64
 ```